mzini/TcT/INSTALL.md

 separately using cabal-install.
 This is the preferred way if you are not interested with cabal-install defaults.
 To install the packages, follow the general [cabal install](http://www.haskell.org/haskellwiki/Cabal/How_to_install_a_Cabal_package) procedure.
+To compile support for EPO*, use the flag 'epostar'.
 To install documentation, use the command `cabal haddock` before `cabal install`.